aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/custompart/_index.md

 Represents a custom (arbitrary content) part, that is not defined by the ISO/IEC 29500 standard.

-To learn more, visit the **Structured Document Tags or Content Control** documentation article.
+To learn more, visit the [ Structured Document Tags or Content Control ][Structured Document Tags or Content Control] documentation article.

 This class represents an OOXML part that is a target of an "unknown relationship".
 All relationships not defined within ISO/IEC 29500 are considered "unknown relationships".
 Unknown relationships are permitted within an Office Open XML document provided that they conform to relationship markup guidelines.